kangmartin/kangmartin/README.md

 # Hi there ! 🌍

-I'm currently a 3rd year student at the EFREI Paris computer engineering school.
+I'm currently a student at the EFREI Paris computer engineering school.

 #### 📫 **How to Reach Me**:
 - Email: [martin.kang@efrei.net](mailto:martin.kang@efrei.net)